-D. District Provided Items (No Cost) that Remain District-Owned
+D. District Provided Items that Remain District-Owned

-As set out in the Field Employees Association Memorandum of Understanding, iIn addition to the uniform allowance items referred to in the regular uniform list in the job classification, tThe District provides District-owned items to employees that work in the fieldwhose's work tasks require such items, as determined by their department manager, employees (e.g., coveralls, hard hats, toe-protected work boots, rain gear) at no cost to thethose employees.
+The District provides District-owned items to employees whose work tasks require such items, as determined by their department manager (e.g., coveralls, hard hats, toe-protected work boots, rain gear) at no cost to those employees.
 All items covered by this section remain the property of the District and will be returned to the District upon separation from District employment.
 These items may be replaced, when needed, at the request of the employee and with required approval of their immediate supervisor.